maia-posternack/lampoon-polymarket/README.md

-# polymarket spoof for lampoon
+# polymarket spoof for lampoon -- HARVYMARKET

-to runL
+to run
 ```sh
 npm install
 ```